apache/jackrabbit-filevault-jenkins-lib/README.md

 The first argument is the main *node label* to build with, the second one the main *JDK version*, third argument the main *Maven version*
 The fourth argument is a closure containing the actual stages where each may be one of

+1. `vaultStageSanityCheck`: a quick Maven build supposed to fail fast and executed before triggering expensive parallel builds with `vaultStageBuild`
 1. `vaultStageBuild`: the actual Maven build and SonarQube execution (the latter only for the main environment)
 1. `vaultStageIT`: an isolated execution of just the integration tests
 1. `vaultStageDeploy`: the stage to deploy the previously built Maven artifacts to the ASF Snapshot Repository (depends on 1.)